 Lam Research (LRCX) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the semiconductor equipment maker had gained 0.78% over the past month, outpacing the Computer and Technology sector's loss of 0.85% and the S&P 500's loss of 1.22% in that time.
+Prior to today's trading, shares of the semiconductor equipment maker had gained 0.95% over the past month.
+This has outpaced the Computer and Technology sector's loss of 0.36% and the S&P 500's loss of 0.91% in that time.

-Investors will be hoping for strength from LRCX as it approaches its next earnings release, which is expected to be October 23, 2019.
-The company is expected to report EPS of $3, down 10.71% from the prior-year quarter.
+LRCX will be looking to display strength as it nears its next earnings release, which is expected to be October 23, 2019.
+In that report, analysts expect LRCX to post earnings of $3 per share.
+This would mark a year-over-year decline of 10.71%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.19 billion, down 6.13% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $13.61 per share and revenue of $9.28 billion.
-These totals would mark changes of -6.46% and -3.83%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $13.61 per share and revenue of $9.28 billion, which would represent changes of -6.46% and -3.83%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for LRCX.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.01% higher.
-LRCX currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.01% higher.
+LRCX is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, LRCX currently has a Forward P/E ratio of 17.06.
-For comparison, its industry has an average Forward P/E of 24.13, which means LRCX is trading at a discount to the group.
+Investors should also note LRCX's current valuation metrics, including its Forward P/E ratio of 17.42.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.83.

-We can also see that LRCX currently has a PEG ratio of 1.57.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Semiconductor Equipment - Wafer Fabrication stocks are, on average, holding a PEG ratio of 2.53 based on yesterday's closing prices.
+Meanwhile, LRCX's PEG ratio is currently 1.6.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+LRCX's industry had an average PEG ratio of 2.66 as of yesterday's close.

 The Semiconductor Equipment - Wafer Fabrication industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 101, which puts it in the top 40% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.